medicare annual enrollment period

 Here are the six plan coverage changes that are possible:

-The Annual Notice of Change provides information about how your current plan will change in the coming year, effective January 1.
+The Annual Notice of Change provides information about how your plan will change in the coming year, effective January 1.
 At the same time, the Evidence of Coverage provides a more comprehensive list of the plan’s costs and benefits in the coming year.

 When comparing your current plan with potential Medicare coverage options, question the following: